LiviuLvu/minimal-js-app/README.md

 javascript only tutorial, mvc style app

 This is a minimal app to create book data.
+CSS styling was added by me.
+The tutorial is js only.
 The entries are stored in local storage.

 Live preview here: